jnamora/Deep-CNN-Image-Classifier/README.md

 # Benchmarking MLP vs. CNN:

 Initially, I benchmarked the performance of a Multi-Layer Perceptron (MLP) against Convolutional Neural Networks (CNNs).

-Performance Comparison with EfficientNet: Subsequently, I compared the performance of my custom CNN model with the state-of-the-art EfficientNet architecture by Google.
+Subsequently, I compared the performance of my winning CNN model with the state-of-the-art EfficientNet architecture by Google.